-Hong Kong disqualifies democracy activist Joshua Wong from district elections
+Hong Kong excludes activist Joshua Wong from upcoming district poll

 Such votes have previously attracted little fanfare and been dominated by pro-Beijing candidates.
 But a summer of unrest has infused a new significance in the poll and prompted a record number of candidates and voters to register.

+“It is questionable whether Mr Wong accepts the People’s Republic of China’s sovereignty over (Hong Kong) and whether he is of the view that independence and referendum would be options for Hong Kong,” the returning officer for Wong’s district, Laura Aron, said on the decision to exclude him in a statement seen by Reuters.

-Hong Kong’s government said in a statement one candidate was deemed invalid because they fell foul of electoral laws prohibiting “advocating or promoting ‘self-determination’”.
+Hong Kong’s government said in a statement one candidate was deemed invalid for contravening electoral laws that bar “advocating or promoting ‘self-determination’”.
 It did not identify Wong by name.

 Wong has said he supported the idea of a non-binding referendum for people to have a say over Hong Kong’s future but that he is against independence, according to a post on his Facebook page on Saturday.